 The leaves are long, 6x as long as wide, lance shaped, sharp toothed, opposite, and hairless.
-They have pointed tips, are narrowed at the base - the lower stem leaves to a short stalk, while the upper leaves can be clasping and have margins without teeth.
+They have pointed tips, are narrowed at the base - the lower stem leaves taper to a short stalk, while the upper leaves can be clasping and have margins without teeth.
 Each pair is usually rotated 90 degrees from the adjacent pair on the stem.
-The leaves of Chelone contain two chemicals which deter a number of plant browsers from eating them - the chemicals, metabolites, are iridoid glycosides aucubin and catalpol. (see reference below)
+The leaves of Chelone contain two chemicals which deter a number of plant browsers from eating them - the chemicals, metabolites, are iridoid glycosides aucubin and catalpol. (see reference article at page bottom)

 The inflorescence is a dense short spike at the top of the stem and on axillary stems from the upper leaf axils.
 Flowers open from the bottom to the top of the spike.